anatolygudkov/mc4go/README.md

 Counters for midi- and microservices.

 ## Motivation and goals
-It's a common problem to collect and expose metrics from your macro- and microservice applications.
+It's a common problem to collect and expose metrics from your midi- and microservice applications.
 This library tryes to help you whith it.

 The library is aimed to be:
  - as fast as possible.
 It uses memory mapped files and direct memory access to store the counters.